ButF1rst/WAAR/README.md

 ## Statement on LLM usage

-ChatGPT was used in creating mathematical formula sketches and is in other/llm_usage/usage.txt.
+ChatGPT was used and all chat history is in other/llm_usage/usage.txt.